MarioLisbona/CA-T3A2-part-B-README/README.md

 `supertest ^6.3.3` - A Node.js library for testing APIs.
 Provides high level abstraction for testing.

+`nodemon ^2.0.20` - Used for ease of development by automatically restarting application on file change.

 ## Client Libraries and Dependencies

 ### Client Libraries